-A twelve-volt battery rated 70 ampere hour or greater is required for proper starting performance.

-Observe polarities: connect the positive (+) battery terminal to the (+) cable from the control panel; the negative (-) battery terminal is connected to the negative cable (ground) from the engine generator assembly.
+A twelve-volt battery rated 435 CCA or larger has been supplied with this engine/generator set.
+This battery should be fully recharged before using.
+Observe polarities: Always connect the positive (+) battery terminal to the (+) cable from the control panel first.
+Then connect the negative (-) battery terminal to the negative cable (ground) from the engine-generator set.

 All connections must be clean and tight.
 Check the electrolyte (fluid) in the battery periodically to be sure it is above the plates.
-Never allow the battery to remain in a discharged condition.
+Never allow a battery to remain in a discharged condition.

-A nonadjustable trickle charger, producing up to 40 MA is built into the control panel to keep the battery in top condition during standby periods.
-An LED light is provided to allow the operator to tell at a glance if the trickle charger is working properly.
+A nonadjustable trickle charger, producing up to 40 MA is built into the control panel to keep the battery in top notch condition during standby periods.
+An L.E.D.
+Light is provided to allow the operator to tell at a glance if the trickle charger is working properly.

-The trickle charger will not recharge a battery which has become discharged.
-It is designed only to produce just enough current for the battery, if fully charged, to maintain a charged condition.
+NOTE: The trickle charger will not recharge a battery which has become discharged.
+It is designed only to provide enough

+current to maintain a battery in a fully

+charged condition.